piranna/piranna.github.io/pages/projects.md

 permalink: /projects/
 ---

-Most important Open Source projects I've conceived, designed and developed from scratch, both personal or for third-party organizations in a professional basis.
+Most important projects I've conceived, designed and developed from scratch, both personal or for third-party organizations in a professional basis.
+Most of them are open-source, and I'm always looking for new ideas and collaborations.

 ## Personal projects